LuxAter/LuxAter.github.io/src/projects/lexici/lexici.md

 <div class="progress">
       <div class="blue determinate" style="width: 10%"></div>
 </div>
-The list of currently implemented problems can be found [here](lexici/).
+The problems which have currently been implemented can be viewed along with their implementation [here](lexici/).
 Each problem has the definition of the problem from Project Euler, and an explination of the solution.
-The explination is suplemented with the solution written in ``C``.

 ## Languages ##